 Article from the letter from pS-Eau n°88 of March 2019: https://www.pseau.org/outils/lettre/

 Solidarités International has been present in the Kidal region since 2013 and carries out projects to rehabilitate water points.
-Its action improves access to water in the region but also reduces inter-community tensions, crystallized around water points.
+Its action improves access to water in the area but also reduces inter-community tensions, crystallised around water points.
 In a post-crisis context, the NGO relies on community leaders.

-In the Kidal region of northern Mali, rainfall is very low, with an average interannual amplitude ranging from 75 mm in the driest years to 150 mm in the most watered years.
-In this context, rivers are as precious as they are temporary (wadis); water flow is a function of rainfall.
-Groundwater recharge is thus irregular, since it depends on the season: in the dry season, many water points dry up.
+In the Kidal region of northern Mali, rainfall is deficient, with an average interannual amplitude ranging from 75 mm in the driest years to 150 mm in the most watered years.
+In this context, rivers are as precious as they are temporary (wadis); water flow depends on the rainfall.
+Groundwater recharge is thus irregular since it depends on the season: in the dry season, many water points dry up.
 The quantity of water available is therefore generally insufficient in the Kidal region, which is a source of high tensions, especially during dry periods.
-Indeed, the Kidal region is mainly inhabited by herders, whether or not they practice transhumance, and who must share the few water points available between them.
-The practice of transhumance is a breeding strategy particularly adapted here to environmental conditions since it allows the exploitation of pastoral and hydraulic resources dispersed both in space and time.
-Livestock farmers travel with their herds for several months of the year in search of uncertain water and grazing resources.
-Domestic uses also depend on local water resources, to the extent that they exist and are available.
+Indeed, the Kidal region is mainly inhabited by herders, whether or not they practise transhumance, and who must share the few water points available between them.
+Transhumance is a breeding strategy particularly adapted to the environmental conditions of the region since it allows the exploitation of pastoral and hydraulic resources dispersed both in space and time.
+Livestock farmers travel with their herds for several months of the year in search of uncertain water and grasing resources.
+Residential uses also depend on local water resources, to the extent that they exist and are available.

 Since 2015, 46 Improved Pastoral Hydraulic Systems (SHPA) have been implemented in the Kidal region.
-These water points have been targeted on the basis of the following criteria:
+These water points have been targeted based on the following criteria:

 - The recharge capacity and depth of groundwater,